 Hailing from Thailand, Siamese cats have become famous for their peculiar looks and distinct personalities, which has made them one of the most expensive cat breeds.
 Over the years, cat breeders have introduced new types of Siamese cats that are sought after worldwide.

-There are ten types of Siamese cats, with variations in colors and patterns.
-When deciding if you want to get a Siamese kitty, it may feel overwhelming due to the number of options available to you.
+There are 17 types of Siamese cats, with variations in colors and patterns.
+It may feel overwhelming when deciding if you want to get a Siamese kitty due to the number of options available.

 That’s why I’m going to explain the history, defining features, and differences of each type of Siamese cat, so you’re perfectly prepared to choose the finicky feline that is best for you!